appveyor/website/src/_posts/2019-10-11-vs2019-image-with-docker-wsl-preheated.md

 ## Docker with Linux containers support

-Docker on `Visual Studio 2019` image allows you to run Windows and Linux containers simultanously without ever switching between Windows and Linux "modes".
+Docker on `Visual Studio 2019` image allows you to run Windows and Linux containers simultaneously without ever switching between Windows and Linux "modes".
 Running a Linux container could be as simple as `docker run --rm busybox echo hello_world`.

 ## Windows Subsystem for Linux (WSL)